wajeht/screenshot/README.md

    - Captures the screenshot as WebP

 2. **Caching**:
+   - Screenshots are cached in SQLite database
+   - Subsequent requests for the same URL/dimensions are served from cache
    - Supports ETag-based browser caching
    - Cache TTL of 5 minutes (300 seconds)
    - Returns `304 Not Modified` for cached requests
+   - `X-Cache: HIT` header indicates cache hit

 3. **Performance Optimizations**:
    - Concurrent request limiting (max 10 simultaneous)